 I've been a bit of a geek for as long as I can remember.
 I love gadgets - I just wish I had the income to support my habit!

 13 years later, in January 2006, I repeated the pattern of happy-customer-turned-employee when I joined The Veterinary Centre in Henley, having become a bit of a fixture during the last year of my dog Jazz's life while he was being treated there for canine lymphoma.
-I am now Office Manager there, looking after day-to-day admin and the computer systems.
-In addition to this I had a part time job from June 2012 to March 2017, helping to support BeyondPod for Android.
+I was originally the Office Manager there, looking after day-to-day admin and the computer systems, which gradually morphed into IT and Communications Systems Manager, until I was made redundant in October 2020 as a result of the Coronavirus pandemic.

-I am also a Toppy user (Topfield 5800 and 5810 PVRs) and active member of the UK Toppy forum.
-More recently, we have bought an XTrend ET8500 Enigma2/Openvix PVR, which we're still getting to grips with.
+I am also an ex-Toppy user (Topfield 5800 and 5810 PVRs) and now a considerably less-active member of the UK Toppy forum.
+We eventually bought an XTrend ET8500 Enigma2/Openvix PVR to replace the Toppy, which we've gradually been getting to grips with.